Soulbind-Protocol/sdk/README.md

 # Features

-## Bind on Equip (BoE)

-Toggling this on will allow a token to be transferred until bound.
-After a user claims this token, they will have the ability to transfer this token at will.
-Users who own this token can choose to "[Soulbind](#bind)" it, preventing it from being transferred further.

-Data on who has bound (or not bound) a token can be surfaced via our [Core Methods](#core) or within the Soulbind Token Management page (coming soon).

 ## Burn Authorization

 This allows you to set a token Burn Auth.
 Or in other words, after a token has been claimed, this will determine who has the right to burn/delete that token.